JuliaApproximation/DomainSetsCore.jl/README.md

 For example, the closed interval `[a,b]` is the set of all values `x` such that `a <= x <= b`, irrespective of the type of `x`.
 Whenever possible, domains behave as the mathematical continuous set.
-Thus, two closed intervals with equal endpoints are considered equal, even if they have a different `eltype.`
+Thus, two closed intervals with equal endpoints are considered equal, even if they have different types and a different `domaineltype`.

 ## The Domain supertype and DomainStyle trait